heimrichhannot/contao-encore-bundle/README.md

 1. Run the Contao command `vendor/bin/contao-console encore:prepare`.
 This generates a file called `encore.bundles.js` in your project root.
 This file contains entries for all contao encore compatible bundles that are added by calling `encoreBundles.addEntries();` in your `webpack.config.js`.

-    _IMPORTANT: You have to call this command everytime you want your webpack entries to be updated, e.g. if you added new entries to your yml configuration or removed some._
+    _IMPORTANT: You have to call this command every time you want your bundle webpack entries to be updated, e.g. if you added new entries to your yml configuration or removed some._

 1. Now run `yarn encore dev --watch` to generate the final CSS.
 If you like to generate the production mode css, run `yarn encore production`